Hoodstock Fun Facts

 Our annual Hoodstock fundraiser was founded by Russ Causey in 2004.
 Russ had been playing guitar for about a year, and he thought it might be fun to have a party and put on a show in his Otterbein neighborhood.
 He turned his garage into a makeshift stage, invited a few of his musician friends, and he and his wife, Jen, and their neighbors Larry and Gracie Musher hosted the first Hoodstock(with no charity affiliation) in their backyards.

 A tradition was started.
 The following year, neighbors passed a hat, and the money was donated to Unified Community Connections.
-From these humble beginnings, Hoodstock grew into a major fundraiser and has raised more than $893,000 for people with disabilities.
+From these humble beginnings, Hoodstock grew into a major fundraiser and has raised more than $1.1 million for people with disabilities.

 Russ has led Hoodstock since its inception and become an experienced musician and performer.
 He founded the band Roses n Rust in 2013 and enjoys a busy gig schedule.